-- 41.5 The starting grid for both the sprint qualifying session and the race will be published no less than four (4) hours before the start of the formation lap.
-Any Competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the stewards accordingly at the earliest opportunity and, in any event, no later than one hour and fifteen minutes before the start of the relevant formation lap.
-If one or more cars are withdrawn the grid will be closed up accordingly.
-The final starting grid will be published one (1) hour before the start of the relevant formation lap. - 41.6 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 16 metres.
+- 41.5 The starting grid for both the sprint session and the race will be published no less than four (4) hours before the scheduled start of the formation lap.
+Any Competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the stewards accordingly at the earliest opportunity and, in any event, no later than one and a half (1.5) hours and before the scheduled start of the formation lap for the sprint session and no later than two and a half (2.5) hours before the scheduled start of the formation lap for the race. - a) If one or more cars are withdrawn the grid will be closed up accordingly. - b) The final starting grid for the sprint session will be published one (1) hour before the scheduled start of the formation lap. - c) The final starting grid for the race will be published two (2) hours before the scheduled start of the formation lap - 41.6 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 16 metres.

-42) THE GRID - SPRINT QUALIFYING SESSION NOT SCHEDULED
+42) THE GRID - SPRINT SESSION NOT SCHEDULED

-- 42.1 At each Event where a sprint qualifying session is not scheduled, the grid for the race will be formed in accordance with the provisions of this Article 4236. - 42.2 Unless the track was declared wet by the Race Director, any driver eliminated during Q1 whose best qualifying practice session lap exceeds 107% of the fastest time set during that session, or who fails to set a time, will not be allowed to take part in the race.
+- 42.1 At each Event where a sprint session is not scheduled, the grid for the race will be formed in accordance with the provisions of this Article 42. - 42.2 Unless the track was declared wet by the Race Director, any driver eliminated during Q1 whose best qualifying practice session lap exceeds 107% of the fastest time set during that session, or who fails to set a time, will not be allowed to take part in the race.
 Under exceptional circumstances however, which may include setting a suitable lap time in a free practice session, the stewards may permit the car to start the race.

-Any driver accepted in this manner will be placed at the back of the starting grid after any other penalties have been applied, and behind any driver penalised under in accordance with Article 28.323.2b).
+Any driver accepted in this manner will be placed at the back of the starting grid after any other penalties have been applied, and behind any driver penalised in accordance with Article 28.3